Edward Burne-Jones: Final years

 Burne-Jones was elected an Associate of the Royal Academy in 1885, and the following year he exhibited uniquely at the Academy, showing The Depths of the Sea, a painting of a mermaid carrying down with her a youth whom she has unconsciously drowned in the impetuosity of her love.
 This picture adds to the habitual haunting charm a tragic irony of conception and a felicity of execution which give it a place apart among Burne-Jones's works.
 He formally resigned his Associateship in 1893.

 One of the Perseus series was exhibited in 1887 and two more in 1888, with The Brazen Tower, inspired by the same legend.
 In 1890 the second series of The Legend of Briar Rose were exhibited by themselves and won admiration.
 The huge watercolour, The Star of Bethlehem, painted for the corporation of Birmingham, was exhibited in 1891.

 A long illness for a time checked the painter's activity, which, when resumed, was much occupied with decorative schemes.
 An exhibition of his work was held at the New Gallery in the winter of 1892–1893.
 To this period belong his comparatively few portraits.

 In 1894, Burne-Jones was made a baronet.
-Ill-health again interrupted the progress of his works, chief among which was the vast Arthur in Avalon.
+Ill health again interrupted the progress of his works, chief among which was the vast Arthur in Avalon.
 William Morris died in 1896, and the health of Burne-Jones declined substantially after.
-In 1898 he suffered an attack of influenza, and had apparently recovered when he was again taken suddenly ill, and died on 17 June 1898.
+In 1898 he suffered an attack of influenza, and had apparently recovered when he was again taken suddenly ill and died on 17 June 1898.
 His memorial service was held six days later, at Westminster Abbey.
-His ashes were interred d in the churchyard at St Margaret's Church, Rottingdean, a place he knew through summer family holidays.
+His ashes were interred in the churchyard at St Margaret's Church, Rottingdean, a place he knew through summer family holidays.
 In the winter following his death, a second exhibition of his works was held at the New Gallery, and an exhibition of his drawings at the Burlington Fine Arts Club.